Joe Heap (author)

 Joe Heap (born 1986) is an English author who resides in London.
 His poetry has been published in several journals and he was a winner of the 2004 Foyle Young Poet Award.
 He was a guest author at the 2018 Edinburgh International Book Festival.

 Life and works

 Heap was born in London and grew up in Bradford, West Yorkshire.
 He later moved to Scotland where he completed a Masters in Creative Writing at the University of Glasgow.

-Heap’s first book, The Rules of Seeing (HarperCollins, 2018), was shortlisted for the Books Are My Bag Breakthrough Author award and won the RNA’s Debut Romantic Novel award in 2018.
-His second novel was When The Music Stops (HarperCollins, 2020).
+After Heap's first book, The Rules of Seeing (HarperCollins, 2018), released, he was shortlisted for the Books Are My Bag Readers' Awards's Breakthrough Author; the book won the Romantic Novelists' Association Award for Debut Romantic Novel in 2018.
+His second novel was When the Music Stops (HarperCollins, 2020).